richafnu/Viva/Viva/glint/setup/add-external-user.md

 5. In the dialog, select **Delete User.**

    > [!IMPORTANT]
-   > This action is irriversible.
+   > This action is irreversible.